Prae-Flott/tutorial/ubuntu24_04_tutorial.md

              set-name: eth0
      version: 2
   ```
+  Save the file with `Ctrl+S` and `Ctrl+X`.

+- Secure Configuration File Permissions and its priority by `sudo chmod 600 /etc/netplan/01-netcfg.yaml`

 - After editing that file, you will need to run `sudo netplan generate` followed by `sudo netplan apply` to update your network configuration

 - If you met a Problem with command `sudo netplan apply` regarding `systemd-networkd.service`, you need to `enable` it first.